masoudltf/tosan-widget-guide/README.md

    1-1.
 When you choose Full type, Netway will display your widget in a seperate page

-   2-2.The security of the widgets is the responsibility of the bank and need to be checked by the bank.
+   2-2.
+The security of the widgets is the responsibility of the bank and need to be checked by the bank.